Premature Baby Complications

-The normal length of fetal gestation / pregnancy is 40 weeks.
-Anytime a baby is born prior to the end of the 37th week of pregnancy they are classified as premature (commonly called "preemies").
-Premature birth significantly increases a baby's risk for health complications, birth injuries and almost everything else bad.
-The more premature a baby is the more at risk they are.Risks & Complications of Prematurity
+The normal length of fetal gestation/pregnancy is 40 weeks.
+Anytime a baby is born before the end of the 37th week of pregnancy, they are classified as premature (commonly called "preemies").
+Premature birth significantly increases a baby's risk for health complications, birth injuries, and other maladies.
+The more premature a baby is, the greater the risk.

 - Undeveloped Lungs: the lungs are one of the last vital organs to form and develop during fetal gestation.
 A baby's lungs are not fully developed and mature until at least the 36th week of pregnancy.
 But individual fetal growth and development rates vary so a percentage of babies will not have mature lungs until sometime after 36 weeks.
 This is dangerous because if a baby is born prematurely their lungs may not be ready to supply necessary oxygen and without immediate medical intervention they could suffer a brain injury or worse from oxygen deprivation.
 Lung development is the primary concern in premature birth and most of the risks and complications of prematurity are directly related to under-development of the baby's lungs.

-- Bronchopulmonary Dysplasia: bronchopulmonary dysplasia (BPD) is a condition occurring when preemies are on a ventilator for long periods of time resulting in damage to their lungs from the constant pressure.
+- Bronchopulmonary Dysplasia: bronchopulmonary dysplasia (BPD) is a condition occurring when preemies are on a ventilator for long periodsresulting in damage to their lungs from the constant pressure.
 BPD typically occurs only after a baby has been on a ventilator for a month or longer.

 - Neonatal Pneumonia: preemies born with immature lungs are at increased risk of developing pneumonia in the weeks after birth.
 Pneumonia is a pulmonary infection which causes inflammation that can disrupt the part of the lungs which interchange oxygen for carbon monoxide.
 When timely diagnosed pneumonia can be effectively treated with antibiotics and injury the baby can be avoided with oxygen supplementation.
 However, undiagnosed and untreated pneumonia in a preemie can be extremely damaging.